Thursday 1 February 2018

 Fox, Owl and Rebecca Root took part in this public discussion, which focused on the representations of trans and gender diverse people in media, films and culture and will look at what has changed – and what has not – when it comes to their representation within mainstream media.

 Thursday 15 February 2018

 “Sex, Science and the Body: Medicine and LGBTIQ People.”

-This public discussion will look at how science and medicine has treated homosexuals, medical views of trans people, and current debates about ‘gender dysphoria’.
+This public discussion will look at how science and medicine has treated: gays, lesbians and queer people; medical views of trans people, and current debates about ‘gender dysphoria’.
 Finally, it will offer some thoughts on the ongoing debates about hormone treatments and surgery without consent on intersex individuals and offer some thoughts on changes for the future.

 Thursday 22 February 2018

 “Girls Gone Wild: Women Use Hormones to Take Control?”

 This discussion began with artists, Holly Slingsby and Sarah Homewood, presenting their works from the Transitional States exhibition.
 Two historians of medicine and sexuality, Dr Hera Cook and Dr Alana Harris, then offered differing perspectives on the use of hormones in recent history.
 In combination, this discussion addressed topics such as the history of the contraceptive pill, IVF and the introduction of new medical technologies, with a specific focus on whether such technologies have changed women’s sexual behaviour.

 Screening Natalie (2017 – UK, 15mins)